-Stool tests look for blood in the stool or changes in the cells (stool DNA test).
+Stool tests look for signs of cancer in a stool sample.
 If your result is abnormal, you'll probably have a follow-up colonoscopy to find the cause, which could be colon polyps, colorectal cancer, or another problem.

 If you've had any polyps, routine follow-up testing is important.
 How often you need it will depend on what kind of polyps were found, how many, and other issues.

 Doctors usually remove colon polyps, because some of them can turn into colorectal cancer.
 Most polyps are removed during a colonoscopy.
 You may need to have surgery if you have a large polyp.

 After you have had polyps, you have a higher chance of developing new polyps.
 If you have had polyps removed, it is important to have follow-up testing to look for more polyps.
 Talk to your doctor about how often you need to be tested.

 Current as of: December 17, 2020